DFE-Digital/ecf-gov-guidance/content/choose-mentors-for-early-career-teachers.md

 This is for professional development purposes and must not be used for formal assessment.

+## Registering mentors

+Your induction tutor needs to register mentors through the 'Manage training for early careers teachers' service.

+If your school is new to this service, [send your school a link to use the service](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).

+You'll be asked to nominate an induction tutor, who will then be given access to the service.

+Once set up, your induction tutor can [sign in to 'Manage training for early career teachers'](https://manage-training-for-early-career-teachers.education.gov.uk/) to register mentors.

 ## Handling mentors’ concerns

 If a mentor has concerns or difficulties, they should contact your school [induction tutor](nominate-induction-tutor).